 To create a cosy nook in your home, put some cushions and throw blankets in your hyggekrog.
 Cushions are for making you comfy so that you can lean against it while drinking a hot cup of tea after a tiring day.
 Or put them on your lap for resting your hands while reading a book.
 Throw blanket keeps you warm and you can snuggle under it to feel cosy.

 While you can hygge by yourself, hygge mostly happens in small groups of close friends or family.

 There is a direct connection between the quality of your relationships and happiness.
 The more you spend time with the people close to you, the more relaxed and happy you are.
 Good conversations with good food in a relaxed atmosphere is beneficial for your mental health too.
 And that’s why Hygge is rated as an important factor in Danish people’s secret of happiness.

-Changing into your pyjamas from your day clothes in itself is hyggeligt.
+Changing into your pajamas from your day clothes in itself is hyggeligt.
 Ah, that relief!

 To survive the cold in the winter season, you need hand knit woolen sweaters, scarves, socks and as many layers of clothes as you wish.
 Wear what is comfortable and casual.

 If it is summer, choose light colored loose cotton clothes.
-In short, dress for the weather without minimising the cosiness element.
+In short, dress for the weather without minimizing the coziness element.

 Board games/ Movie DVDs

 In order to experience hygge, getting off from the online world is necessary.
 Hence, you have to find activities to engage yourself and your guests.
 It is time to dust off the old board games you used to play.
 It can be a pleasant experience to relive good old memories.
 Or dim the lights and watch your favorite movie or Netflix show with your buddies.
 You can light some candles to add extra hygge to your evening.

 Danes practice hygge as a way to escape the long cold weather.
 There are similar practices around the world known under different names.
 But you don’t have to limit hygge only in the winter season.
 You can hygge all year round.